WishKuo/WonderLab/Software_Doc/Unity/Stage2_Whistle.md

 # `TrainWhistleRecord.cs`
 This script should be added to the prefab of the train.

-It receives the input from either physical inputs or a keyboard, and then makes the action.
+It receives the input from either physical inputs (Buttons) or a keyboard, and then makes the action.

 ## Variables
 ### Needed to assign
-- `private WhistleController WhistleInput`: assign `WhistleController.cs` in `Start()`
+- `private WhistleController WhistleInput`: will automatically assign `WhistleController.cs` in `Start()`
 - `private Stage3Mgr stage3mgr`: assign `Stage3Mgr.cs` in `Start()`
 - `private List<GameObject> Instrument_model`: assign the 4 different whistles prefab you want to instantiate